NPRA/image-anonymisation/README.md

 #### Database configuration
 * `write_exif_to_db`: Write the EXIF data to the database?
 * `db_max_n_accumulated_rows`: Maximum number of rows to accumulate locally before writing all accumulated rows to the database.
+* `db_max_n_errors`: If the number of failed insertions/updates exceeds this number, a RuntimeError will be raised.
+* `db_max_cache_size`: If the number of cached rows exceeds this number, a RuntimeError will be raised.
 * `db_folder_name`: Format of the "Mappenavn" column in the database.

 ### Custom configuration file